nicklagat/lodgify-automation-challenge/README.md

 - Attempt to mark a task as complete via API without providing a task ID.
 - Verify that the API response indicates an unsuccessful completion attempt.

+### 6. Validate Create Task via web application

+This suite contains the following test cases:

+#### Test Case 1: Successful Task creation via web application

+The steps of this test case are:

+1. Log into the web application.
+2. Navigate to the specific project.
+3. Create a new task via the web application.
+4. Verify on the web application that the task has been created.

+### 7. Validate Update Task via web application

+This suite contains the following test cases:

+#### Test Case 1: Successful Task updation via web application

+The steps of this test case are:

+1. Log into the web application.
+2. Navigate to the specific task.
+3. Update the task via the web application.
+4. Save the changes.
+5. Verify on the api that the task has been updated.

 ## Package.json

 Includes the following key sections: